Kenya's BBI blocked in blow to President Uhuru Kenyatta

 Judges in the latest ruling said the BBI proposals also broke the constitution by creating new constituencies without public participation.

+Another element the Supreme Court deemed unconstitutional was the plan to create an extra 70 MPs seats in parliament - which critics had viewed as a self-serving attempt to reward loyal politicians.

-The government however was allowed to appeal against five other issues which were under consideration by the court.
+The government was allowed to appeal against five other issues which were under consideration by the court.
 A final judgment will be read out next week.

-However, there was some good news for President Kenyatta, as the Supreme Court dismissed an earlier judgment by the lower courts which had ruled that he could be prosecuted as an individual.
+There was some more good news for President Kenyatta, as the Supreme Court dismissed an earlier judgment by the lower courts which had ruled that he could be prosecuted as an individual.

+Mr Kenyatta's run-ins with the judiciary are no secret.
+He will leave office in four months' time having failed in his pledge to "fix" the judiciary which has made numerous judgments against him and his government - most notably the Supreme Court's annulment of the 2017 election.

+Ironically, the country is arguably now more divided than before the BBI initiative.